kubevirt-manager/kubevirt-manager/README.md

 To use `kubevirt-manager` with `cluster-api-provider` for `KubeVirt` you must install Cluster API.
 Check [Cluster API Introduction](https://cluster-api.sigs.k8s.io/introduction.html) for more information.
 Feature `ClusterResourceSet` is **required** by the tool to automate CNI and Add-ons fuctionality on `Standard` clusters.
-Either enable it before installing `Cluster API` by following the documentation on [ClusterResourceSet](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set.html), or enable it by adding `ClusterResourceSet=true` to the `feature-gates` argument line of your already running `capi-controller-manager` Deployment.
+Either enable it before installing `Cluster API` by following the documentation on [ClusterResourceSet](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set.html) and export `EXP_CLUSTER_RESOURCE_SET=true` before running `clusterctl generate`, or enable it by adding `ClusterResourceSet=true` to the `feature-gates` argument line of your already running `capi-controller-manager` Deployment.
 Don't forget to wait for `capi-controller-manager` pods to restart or restart it manually if needed.
 The following can be done with a command like the below:
 ```sh
 $ kubectl edit -n capi-system deployment.apps/capi-controller-manager
 ```